frankcleary/data-science-bytes/content/flask-bart-sql.md

 # Adding a Flask request route

 To return data for the graph, we need to select data points from a given station for a given direction of train on a given day of the week at a given time, and make a histogram of the ETD values for those data points.
 Add the following function to Flask app from [part 2]({filename}/flask-sql.md) to return this data from our SQL database.
-You can point your browser at (my public DNS)/?dest=Fremont&time=12:17&station=plza&day=0 to get csv formatted data ready to pass into D3.js for graphing.
+You can point your browser at `(my public DNS)/?dest=Fremont&time=12:17&station=plza&day=0` to get csv formatted data ready to pass into D3.js for graphing.

     :::python
     @app.route("/")
     def print_data():
-        """Respond to a query of the format: myapp/?dest=Fremont&time=12:17&station=plza&day=0
+        """Respond to a query of the format: myapp/?dest=Fremont&time=600&station=plza&day=0
         with ETD data for the time and location specified in the query""" start_time = time.time()
         cur = get_db().cursor()
-        hour, minute = request.args.get('time', '').split(':')
+        try:
+            minute_of_day = int(request.args.get('time'))
+        except ValueError:
+            return "Time must be an integer"
         station = request.args.get('station')
+        print minute_of_day
         day = request.args.get('day')
         dest = request.args.get('dest')
-        try:
-            minute_of_day = int(hour) + 60 * int(minute)
-        except ValueError:
-            return "Time formatted incorrectly"
         result = execute_query(
             """SELECT etd, count(*)
                FROM etd